skuethe/grafana-oss-team-sync/CONTRIBUTING.md

   - execute `REUSE lint` on the code
     There is a helper available: you can run `scripts/container.sh licenses` to use podman to run REUSE's `lint` command on the code
   - execute `golangci-lint` on the code
-    There is a helper available: you can run `scripts/container.sh lint` to use podman to run golangci-lint's `run` command on the code
+    There is a helper available: you can run `scripts/container.sh go-lint` to use podman to run golangci-lint's `run` command on the code

 [goodfirstissue]:   <https://github.com/skuethe/grafana-oss-team-sync/labels/good%20first%20issue> "Issues with label 'good first issue'"